University of Georgia Office of STEM Education

 Vision and Goals

 The mission of the University of Georgia (UGA) Office of STEM Education (OSE) is to provide campus-wide leadership for STEM (Science, Technology, Engineering, and Mathematics) activities.
-The OSE's primary goals are to (1) increase the number of students who succeed in STEM courses; (2) increase the number of students who purse baccalaureate degrees in STEM fields; and (3) make science and mathematics teacher production a high priority to ease Georgia's severe shortage of teachers in these subject areas.
+The OSE's primary goals are to (1) increase the number of students who succeed in STEM courses; (2) increase the number of students who pursue baccalaureate degrees in STEM fields; and (3) make science and mathematics teacher production a high priority to ease Georgia's severe shortage of teachers in these subject areas.

 To coordinate on-campus STEM activities, UGA created the university-wide Office of STEM Education (OSE) as a "one-stop-shop" for STEM faculty and STEM departments.
 Leadership of the OSE is provided by the Director, who is a Chemistry Professor and Associate Dean in the College of Arts & Sciences.
 A full-time program coordinator and accountant comprise the OSE staff.
 The OSE is situated under the direction of the Office of the Vice President for Instruction, with the director reporting directly to the Vice President.
 A centralized office offers the best possible opportunities for achieving the OSE goals.